ngtranthanhtoan/js-short-syntax/README.md

-# Collections of useful syntax in Javascript
+# Collection of useful syntaxes in Javascript

 ## Logical validation